How baryons affect halos and large-scale structure: a unified picture from the Simba simulation: Mass distribution across halos

 We show the variation in halo mass owing to baryonic physics in the top row of panels in Figure~\ref{fig:mhalo_diff}.
 Every panel refers to the redshift written in the upper part of the figure.
 The results of different runs are colour coded as in Figure~\ref{fig:mfuncs_diff}.
 The solid lines represent the median values, while the dotted lines indicate the $16^{\rm th} - 84^{\rm th}$ percentiles of the mass distribution, as explained earlier.
 The horizontal dotted line marks the zero level, to guide the eye.
 Overall, there is no significant variation on the halo mass $M_{200}$, at any redshift.
 The median relative difference between all runs and the \simba\ $50 \hMpc$ simulation is generally within $20\%$.
 The only exception is represented by the No-feedback run at $z=0$, where the relative difference can be as large as 40\%.
 As expected, variants with fewer active feedback modes exhibit larger differences with respect to the full-physics run, especially at $z=0$.
 In particular, we note that the masses of halos in the No-X-ray run match almost perfectly those of their copies in the \simba\ $50 \hMpc$ run.
 Furthermore, the No-AGN and No-jet runs display a similar mass distribution, suggesting that AGN jets play a more important role in altering the halo mass at low redshift than the AGN winds feedback mode does.

 Following the same binning and matching procedure described above, in the mid-row of panels in Figure~\ref{fig:mhalo_diff} we plot the ratio of the baryonic mass of halos in the different \simba\ runs, with respect to the baryonic mass of their copies in the \simba\ $50 \hMpc$ simulation.
 The horizontal axis still shows the \textit{total} halo mass.
 The No-feedback run impacts the baryon mass within halos by up to a factor of $\sim 2$ down to $z=2$.
 The spread in the baryonic mass distribution is larger at $z=1$, and at $z=0$ the No-feedback run can introduce variations up to one order of magnitude in baryonic mass.
-While halos in the No-feedback run have a larger mass than their counterparts in the \simba\ $50 \hMpc$ over the entire mass range considered, this is not the case for the No-AGN and No-jet runs.
+Over the entire mass range considered, the halos in the No-feedback run have a larger mass than their counterparts in the \simba\ $50 \hMpc$.
+Instead, in the No-AGN and No-jet runs, the baryon mass ratio with respect to the fiducial-50 simulation is consistent with one at $z \geq 1$ and $M_{\rm h} \lesssim 10^{12} \Msun$.
 In these variants, the largest differences occur at the intermediate halo mass at $z\leq 1$.
 At $z=0$, the baryonic mass of the halos in these runs can be a factor of $\sim 5-6$ larger than in the full-physics simulation.
 In contrast, the effect of X-ray feedback is much more confined to within halos, the largest relative differences with the \simba\ $50 \hMpc$ run being within $50\%$.